alimustafa0/TranscribeIt-AI-Powered-Speech-to-Text-with-Entity-Recognition/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to TranscribeIt, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License